-Life insurance is one of the selfless gifts you can give to the people you would leave behind if you pass away.
+Life insurance provides valuable financial protection for the people you would leave behind if you pass away.

 Life insurance is not as complicated or expensive as many people may think.
-So rather than view it as such, consider what it could mean to your loved ones someday if they lost you — and think of it instead as a potentially happy ending to a difficult situation.
+So rather than view it as such, consider what it could mean to your loved ones someday if they lost you — and think of it instead as financial security during a difficult situation.

 Here are five important reasons why life insurance is important.